VenkateshRoshan/Self-Driving-Car/readme.md

 # Self Driving Car

-### 'I' for Input , 'O' for Ouput and 'E' for Enable according to GPIO Board Mode

 ## For ***Running*** Car
 1. Power ***ON*** the raspberry pi
 4. Open main.ipynb in jupyter notebook